 An interest rate tells you how high the cost of borrowing is, or high the rewards are for saving.

 Even a small change in interest rates can have a big impact.
 It’s important to keep an eye on whether they rise, fall or stay the same.

 What is Bank Rate?

-Bank Rate influences lots of other interest rates in the economy.
+It is important because it influences many other interest rates in the economy.
 That includes the lending and savings rates offered by high street banks and building societies.

 Why are there so many different interest rates?